haggs/interview-python-algorithms-test/README.md

     # Write function body
 ```

-You may write additional function.
+You may write additional functions.

-###2) Write following functions body.
-2 Nodes are passed as parameter.
-You need to find Least Common Ancestor and print its value.
-Node structure are as following:
+###2) Write following function body.
+2 Nodes are passed as parameters.
+You need to find their Least Common Ancestor and print its value.
+Node structure are as follows:

 ```python
 class Node{